cloudalchemy/ansible-coredns/README.md

 ## Zone files

-The role will search in the path defined in `coredns_zone_files_path` in the Ansible templates paths for files to deploy.
+The role will search in the paths defined in `coredns_zone_files_paths` in the Ansible templates paths for files to deploy.
 These can be used with the [`file` plugin](https://coredns.io/plugins/file/).

 ## Local Testing